AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [x] call it from the show page method
 - [?]
 Add an option to show consecutive answers as appends?
 	- [x] No, if we want the next answer to reiterate on the previous by cutting it off, I'll just invent a syntax for it.
 Then it gets converted to strikethrough text with html when passing to the json.
+- [ ] add a visual flair if question not seen
+	- [ ] may require a rewrite of the grid
+	- [ ] if the object rewrite works I maybe can use simple vboxes and handle the column splits in backend
+	- [ ] make the unread pages bold and glow dark red. on hover just change the outline strength

 ## Refactoring
 Backend